FloTheSysadmin/VSHG/README.md

 -------------

 VSHG ( Very secure hash generator ) is a standalone Addon for GnuPG ( Gnu privacy guard ) .
-It is written as a shell script and is designed arount the Unix/Linux filesystem and commands.
+It is written as a shell script and is designed around the Unix/Linux filesystem and commands.
 VSHG uses the **sha384** and the **Argon2** hash function for the password and **AES-256-CFB** + **CAST5-128-CFB** in cascade for the final encryption.